Traveling in South Africa: 10 Reasons Why Cape Town Should Top Your Bucket List

 Whether it's with a cocktail in hand while on the beach or after a serious trek up Table Mountain, watching the sun melt into this glorious city is a must.

 Don’t just read all about it!
-Get out there and explore the world’s best city while on an epic safari holiday in South Africa!
+Get out there and explore the world’s best city while on a safari in South Africa!